April 27, 2015 02:34 PM Eastern

 Mortgage Rate Lock Recommendation

-Lock if closing in 7 days:Rates are down
+Lock if closing in 7 days:Rates are up

-Lock if closing in 15 days:Rates are down
+Lock if closing in 15 days:Rates are up

-It's worth noting that many believe recent bad economic data have been largely caused by exceptional factors (not least the bad weather in March), and that the underlying economy is continuing to recover well, though the strong dollar is worrying.
-Few expect significant or rapid changes in mortgage rates within the scope of these rate lock recommendations.
+It's worth noting that many believe recent adverse economic data have been largely caused by exceptional factors (not least widespread bad weather in March), and that the underlying economy is continuing to recover, though the strong dollar is worrying.
+Partly as a result of this uncertainty over the economy's direction, few expect significant or rapid changes in mortgage rates within the scope of these rate lock recommendations.

 "Locking" your mortgage means that you and your lender have agreed on an interest rate and price for your home loan.
 Once your loan is locked, that's the rate and price you get, regardless of what happens in the financial markets.
 If rates go up, you're protected but if rates go down, you won't benefit either -- you close your loan at the rate you've locked and you can’t change it.
 Locks have expiration dates ranging from 30 to 60 days or more, and the longer your lock period, the more it costs.
 If you don't close your loan on time, you could end up paying a higher interest rate.